commitsto/commits.to/README.md

 Some people will do things like "giving myself an extra day because my cat got sick" which is stupid and defeats the point but by having to make

 (An alternative we were hashing out before was allowing you to edit the due date exactly once in case the system initially parsed it wrong or whatever.)

+## For Later: Account Settings

+1. Username, used as a subdomain for the URL
+2. Beeminder access token
+3. Timezone (needed to parse the deadlines; but less important since you can change the deadline if it's misparsed)

+Later:

+1. Pronoun (default "they/them/their/theirs")
+2. Display name, e.g., "Alice" as opposed to username "alice"

 ## For Later: Ideas for parsing (that I mostly dislike)